 I need to mount a directory from my laptop on my desktop machine using sshfs.
 At first I was not making the mount terribly regularly, so I did it manually each time that I needed it.
 However, the frequency increased over time and I was eventually mounting it every day (or multiple times during the course of a day!).
 This was a perfect opportunity to employ some automation.

 The obvious tool for the job was the crontab.
 I wrote an entry which triggered every minute.
-It checked whether the directory was already mounted and, if not, went ahead and executed the mount.
+It checked whether the directory was already mounted and, if not, executed the mount.

 df | grep remote || sshfs username@laptop:/home/username ~/remote/

 This worked pretty well as long as laptop was available on the network.
-However, if it wasn’t then the command would fail repeatedly and I got an annoying dialog popping up on my desktop every minute.
+However, if it wasn’t then the command would fail repeatedly and I got a dialog popping up on my desktop every minute.
 This got rather annoying and more sophisticated logic was obviously in order!

 My revised (and final solution) includes a check to see whether laptop is available on the network.
 If it is and the directory has not already been mounted, then the command proceeds to execute the sshfs mount.